Workflow examples

 See workflow page

-A strong first project should solve one recurring admin problem, fit the systems your team already uses, and be easy to judge once it is live.
+A strong first workflow should solve one recurring admin problem, fit the systems your team already uses, and be easy to judge once it is live.

 Start with one workflow that is costing real time

-The best starting point is usually a recurring process with clear handoffs and visible friction: intake, servicing, reminders, document collection, or reporting.
+The best starting point is a recurring job with clear handoffs and visible friction: intake, servicing, reminders, document collection, or reporting.

 Use the systems the team already touches every day